New York Jets: Stadiums

 Owner Harry Wismer sought out a place for the team to play their home games but was only able to secure the dilapidated Polo Grounds, which had not had a major tenant since the baseball New York Giants vacated the stadium in 1957.
 The Titans played their first four seasons at the stadium—in the final season they were renamed the Jets.
 The Titans shared the stadium with baseball's new expansion team, the New York Mets, for two years before both teams moved to Shea Stadium in Queens in 1964.
 The Jets hold the distinction of being the final team to host a game at the Polo Grounds, a 19–10 loss to the Buffalo Bills on December 14, 1963.

-Wismer hoped the Titans could play in what would become known as Shea Stadium beginning in 1961.
+Wismer hoped the then Titans could play in what would become known as Shea Stadium beginning in 1961.
 However, funding difficulties and legal problems delayed construction of the stadium.
 Wismer signed a memorandum of understanding in late 1961 to secure the Titans' new home.
 That memorandum recognized that the Mets would have exclusive use of the stadium until they had completed their season.
 As the team moved to Shea under new ownership, they were, in most years, required to open the season with several road games, a problem made worse in 1969 and 1973 when the Mets had long playoff runs.

 Feeling that this arrangement put the Jets at a disadvantage, the team announced in 1977 that they would play two home games a year during the month of September at the Giants' new home in New Jersey, Giants Stadium.
 Litigation began between New York City and the Jets over the issue, and in the lawsuit's settlement, the city agreed to allow the Jets to play two September home games a season at Shea beginning in 1978 for the remaining six years in the Jets' lease.
 In 1977, the Jets were to play one September game at Giants Stadium and an October 2 game at Shea.

 In spite of these issues, majority owner Leon Hess was interested in renewing the team's lease at Shea, which was due to expire in 1983.
 Hess negotiated with New York mayor Ed Koch.
 Hess wanted the city to redevelop the stadium to expand its capacity.
 He also hoped to renegotiate other aspects of the lease—the Jets received no money from ticketholders parking at Shea.
 Hess's proposals met resistance from Koch.
 When negotiations reached an impasse, the Jets announced their intention to depart for New Jersey.
 On December 10, 1983, the Jets played their final game at Shea and lost to the Steelers 34–7.
 As fans pillaged the stadium for mementos, the scoreboard read "N.J.
 Jets" in reference to the Jets' departure to the Meadowlands.